Virginia governor’s race smashed fundraising records

-McAuliffe, a former governor who’d first made his name in politics as a record-breaking fundraiser for Bill and Hillary Clinton, raised a total of about $68 million.
+McAuliffe, a former governor who first made his name in politics as a record-breaking fundraiser for Bill and Hillary Clinton, brought in a total of about $68 million.

 This was the first race in which McAuliffe, who served from 2014 to 2018 after unsuccessfully seeking the Democratic gubernatorial nomination in 2009, did not enjoy a hefty financial advantage over his opponent.

-But both candidates far eclipsed the sums raised and spent in the governor’s race four years ago, when now-Gov. Ralph Northam (D) and Republican Ed Gillespie spent a combined $66 million in pursuit of the Executive Mansion, according to the Virginia Public Access Project, a nonpartisan tracker of money in state politics.
+Both candidates far eclipsed the sums raised and spent in the governor’s race four years ago, when now-Gov. Ralph Northam (D) and Republican Ed Gillespie spent a combined $66 million in pursuit of the Executive Mansion, according to the Virginia Public Access Project, a nonpartisan tracker of money in state politics.

-The governor’s race in Virginia often draws national attention and money as one of just two states — the other is New Jersey — that picks its chief executive a year after the presidential contest.
+The governor’s race often draws national attention and money because Virginia is one of just two states — the other is New Jersey — that picks its chief executive a year after the presidential contest.
 The race is often seen as an early referendum on the new president and a test of the political winds ahead of the congressional midterms coming a year later.

 Youngkin led a Republican sweep of statewide offices and flipped the House of Delegates back to narrow GOP control, a welcome change of fortunes for a party that had not won statewide since 2009 and had seen its losses mount while President Donald Trump was in the White House.

 Youngkin raised nearly $10.2 million in the final weeks of the campaign, according to campaign finance reports detailing money raised and spent between Oct.
 22 and Nov.
-25. Youngkin did not make any additional personal loans to his campaign during that time.
+25. He did not make any additional personal loans to his campaign during that time.
 He spent $14.6 million and ended the period with $3.5 million on hand.

 McAuliffe raised $11.5 million during that stretch, spent $13.3 million and closed out the race with just $98,764 in the bank.

 Lt.
-Gov.-elect Winsome E. Sears, a former Republican state delegate who represented Norfolk, raised $379,208 during the period and had $96,040 on hand.
+Gov.-elect Winsome E. Sears, a Republican former state delegate who represented Norfolk, raised $379,208 during the period and had $96,040 on hand.
 Del.
 Hala S. Ayala (D-Prince William) raised $416,128 and had $172,523 in the bank.

-Incumbent Virginia Attorney General Mark R. Herring (D), who lost his bid for a third term, reported raising $1.4 million and ended with $82,517 in the bank.
+Virginia Attorney General Mark R. Herring (D), who lost his bid for a third term, reported raising $1.4 million and ended with $82,517 in the bank.

 His successful challenger, Del.
-Jason S. Miyares (R-Virginia Beach) reported raising $424,371 and had $91,491 on hand.
+Jason S. Miyares (R-Virginia Beach), reported raising $424,371 and had $91,491 on hand.